A Tip of the Red Giant Branch Distance of $22.1 \pm 1.2$ Mpc to the Dark Matter Deficient Galaxy NGC1052-DF2 from 40 Orbits of Hubble Space Telescope Imaging: Discussion

 Looking ahead, further constraints on the physical processes that led to the formation of NGC\,1052--DF2 and NGC\,1052--DF4 can be obtained by combining the new distance information with the GC luminosity functions \citep{Leigh2020,Trujillo-Gomez2020}, GC dynamics \citep[e.g. orbital decay timescale;][]{Nusser2018,DuttaChowdhury2019}, and tidal features \citep{Muller2019tidal}.

-\acknowledgments We thank Stacy McGaugh, Pavel Kroupa, Oliver M\"uller, Hosein Haghi, and Indranil Banik for insightful discussions on MOND and we thank John Blakeslee for comments on SBF distances.
-Support from STScI grant \textit{HST} GO-15851,14644, and 15695 is gratefully acknowledged.
+\acknowledgments We thank the referee for helpful comments that improved the manuscript.
+We thank Stacy McGaugh, Pavel Kroupa, Oliver M\"uller, Hosein Haghi, and Indranil Banik for insightful discussions on MOND and we thank John Blakeslee for comments on SBF distances.
+Support from STScI grants \textit{HST} GO-15851,14644, and 15695 are gratefully acknowledged.
 ZS is supported by the Gruber Science Fellowship.
 S.D. is supported by NASA through Hubble Fellowship grant HST-HF2-51454.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 AJR is supported by National Science Foundation grant AST-1616710 and as a Research Corporation for Science Advancement Cottrell Scholar.
 J.M.D.K.\ gratefully acknowledges funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through an Emmy Noether Research Group (grant number KR4801/1-1) and the DFG Sachbeihilfe (grant number KR4801/2-1), as well as from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme via the ERC Starting Grant MUSTANG (grant agreement number 714907).

 \facilities{\textit{HST}(ACS)}